robertmartin8/ReasonableDeviations/_posts/2022-06-12-molecular-notes-part-2.md

     - I normally read over a textbook (or watch lecture videos) once on 2x speed just to get an idea of what ideas it contains, before making proper notes on a second pass.
     - This helps me have a sense of what’s important – or indeed if the textbook is worth reading!
 - Mimic structure:
-    - I generally follow the structure of the textbook because it makes it much easier refer back to the original textbook when I need additional details.
+    - I generally follow the structure of the textbook because it makes it much easier to refer back to the original textbook when I need additional details.
-    - Obsidian lets you link to headings, so in other notes I could refer to *Volatility Trading Chapter 2* as a proper backlink (see the Obsidian [docs](https://help.obsidian.md/How+to/Internal+link) for an explanation)
+    - Obsidian lets you link to headings, so in other notes, I could refer to *Volatility Trading Chapter 2* with a proper backlink (see the Obsidian [docs](https://help.obsidian.md/How+to/Internal+link) for an explanation)
     - But one must be careful not to fall into the trap of completionism: just because we are following the textbook’s structure *does not* mean that we need to take detailed notes on every chapter!
 I sometimes leave chapters as just a heading if the ideas aren’t immediately relevant to me.

         <center>